Valuation 1 (15 credits)

 In a nutshell

-It is no surprise that many graduates and professionals seek careers in property.
-With global relevance and rewarding returns, property and real-estate management can provide exciting career paths.
-Accredited by the Royal Institution of Chartered Surveyors (RICS), with exemption from their academic entry requirements, this postgraduate degree is ideal for graduates and professionals from a broad range of backgrounds to build relevant knowledge and skills.
+Accredited by the Royal Institution of Chartered Surveyors (RICS), our postgraduate degree is ideal for graduates and professionals from a broad range of backgrounds to build relevant real estate and property-focused knowledge and skills.

 You will:

-- Gain an understanding of legal, economic, planning, technical and facilities management factors in property management decision making
+• Gain a solid understanding of legal, economic, planning, technical and facilities management factors in property management decision making

 students accepted